 What was that book you or the guest mentioned?

 There’s no need to worry about missing a title while you listen!
 We put together show notes for every episode that includes all the books we discussed and any other relevant links.

-You’ll also noticed a key with the book list: a heart next to a title indicates it’s one of the guest’s favorite books, the triangle indicates the book that wasn’t for them.
+You’ll also notice a key with the book list: a heart next to a title indicates it’s one of the guest’s favorite books, the triangle indicates the book that wasn’t for them.

 Are your episodes transcribed?